 • Do focus on the good, the positive and count the blessings of the day

 It becomes critical to build and nurture a focus on where they went well.
-Make it the habit of shaping a self-image where you child sees the positive side of most of life.
+Make it the habit of shaping a self-image where your child sees the positive side of most of life.
 The more you and your child focus in this way, the more they will shape an internal self-image that seeks optimism and gratitude every day.
 There is no better way to nurture their positive self-image.

 And remember, at the core of these lessons, is the need to stop using so many words to manage behavior.
 In order to reduce these repeated words, you need the right system.
-My Essential Parenting program is one system, which will teach you how to manage behavior with much greater ease while building strong and resilient self-image.
+My Essential Parenting program is one system, which will teach you how to manage behavior with much greater ease while building a strong and resilient self-image.